Selling Data to an Agent with Endogenous Information: Applications

-Since the valuation function of the firm satisfies the separable condition and convexity, next we illustrate the optimal mechanism in this setting by applying \cref{thm:optimal separable}. \begin{itemize} \item For any $\type\geq \monopt$, or equivalently for any $c \leq 1/\monopt$, the data broker reveals full information to the firm with price
+Since the valuation function of the firm is linear, next we illustrate the optimal mechanism in this setting by applying \cref{thm:optimal linear}. \begin{itemize} \item For any $\type\geq \monopt$, or equivalently for any $c \leq 1/\monopt$, the data broker reveals full information to the firm.